Last Updated on

 So the mosquitoes are having an international feast on your skin.
 Sure, mosquito repellent spray works, but if your mosquitoes are anything like mine, they’ll find that one place between your toes that your spray missed!

-When I found myself in the height of mosquito season and I didn’t want to continually shower in repellent before going to sleep, I bought an electric repellent.
+When I found myself in the height of mosquito season and I didn’t want to continually shower in repellent before going to sleep, I went to the town pharmacy and bought an electronic plug-in diffuser repellent.
 The electric plug-in device has a screw-in bottle of repellent liquid and when plugged into an electrical socket, it heats up and releases unscented vapors in the air, which keeps mosquitoes out of the room.

-4. Avoiding bed bugs in guesthouses, hostels and train beds
+4. Avoid bed bugs in guesthouses, hostels and train beds

 Hypoallergenic mattress protector